payloadcms/template-ecommerce/README.md

 - `Categories`

   A taxonomy used to group products together.
-Categories can be nested, i.e. "Shirts > Red".
+Categories can be nested inside of one another, for example "Shirts > Red".
 See [Payload Nested Docs Plugin](https://github.com/payloadcms/plugin-nested-docs) for more details.

 - `Orders`